asterion9/ftd-LUA/README.md

 }
 ```
 Note on this configuration :
+* The legs are searched in counter-clockwise order, starting from the bottom right up until bottom left.
 * Despite giving length as a Vector3, some components are currently ignored (like the first segment upward offset), but it may be useful in future version.
 * The inverse kinematic code expects the 0 degree angles to produce a straight leg pointing right, it is recommended to build and place the leg in this orientation.
 * The spin direction may vary depending on the previous spinner direction, it may be necessary to test and change it a few times until the correct settings is found.